Welcome to Barbara London Calling 2.0!

-In my podcast series Barbara London Calling, I host conversations with pioneering and up-and-coming artists.
+In my podcast series Barbara London Calling, I host conversations with pioneering and up-and-coming artists from all over the world.
 Together we explore what motivates and inspires these artists, what technologies they use in their unusually varied practices, and how they see the world as artists working at the forefront of technology and creativity.

-I want the twelve conversations in Barbara London Calling to show media art as the farthest-reaching, most innovative art of our time—a kind of art, and artist, that plays an essential role in the study and understanding of contemporary art in general.
+I want my podcast series to showcase the farthest reaching, most innovative art of our time—a kind of art, and artist, that plays an essential role in the study and understanding of contemporary art in general.

 Why did I create this series?
 In 1974, I founded the video-media exhibition and collection programs at the Museum of Modern Art in New York—the first program of its kind at a major museum.
 More recently, I wrote Video/Art: The First Fifty Years, published by Phaidon, which surveys the first half century of video art.

-Hover over the Podcast tab in the navigation bar to see individual episodes, including full transcripts of each episode and links to the works discussed.
+How can you listen to the series?
+Hover over the Podcast tab in the navigation bar to see individual episodes, including full transcripts of each interview and links to the works discussed.

-Support for the series is generously provided by Bobbie Foshay and Independent Curators International (ICI), in conjunction with their upcoming exhibition, “Seeing Sound.”
-Le Tigre graciously provided the background music for Barbara London Calling.
-My thanks go to the participating artists for their time.
+Barbara London Calling is produced by Ryan Leahey, with production assistant Vuk Vuković.
+Support for the series is generously provided by the Kramlich Art Foundation, Bobbie Foshay, and Independent Curators International (ICI), in conjunction with their exhibition, “Seeing Sound.”
+Background music for the series is graciously provided by Le Tigre for Season 1, and by Lee Ranaldo for Season 2.0.
+My thanks the participating artists for their time.